ognjenperisic/Protein-rotation/README.md

 The second code, **rotation_2.cpp**, reorients a molecule (pdb file), so the vector between two given residues is aligned with the X axis.
 This is useful in steered molecular dynamics simulations.
 The similar functionality exists in most major molecular modelling tools.

 The code is written in bare bones C++, with no additional libraries.
-It is a direct application of high school geometry.